ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 To mitigate this threat, the transport should be at least integrity protected and provide origin authentication.

-Selective dropping of handles is equivalent to pinning the victim node to a past epoch.
+Selective dropping of epoch IDs is equivalent to pinning the victim node to a past epoch.
-An attacker could drop handles to only some entities and not others, which will typically result in a denial of service due to the permanent staleness of the Attestation Result or Evidence.
+An attacker could drop epoch IDs to only some entities and not others, which will typically result in a denial of service due to the permanent staleness of the Attestation Result or Evidence.

-Delaying or reordering handles is equivalent to manipulating the victim's timeline at will.
+Delaying or reordering epoch IDs is equivalent to manipulating the victim's timeline at will.
 This ability could be used by a malicious actor (e.g., a compromised router) to mount a confusion attack where, for example, a Verifier is tricked into accepting Evidence coming from a past epoch as fresh, while in